TeachinArt

 Week 1

-• Introduction and roadmap
+• Introduction to colored clay and the roadmap to this online class.

-• What is colored clay
+• What exactly is colored clay?

 Week 2

-• Nerikomi - (Color gradation)
+• Nerikomi - (learn about color gradation)

 Week 3